praxis-app/praxis/README.md

 You are entering a construction yard.
 Things are going to change and break regularly as the project is still getting off the ground.
 Your feedback is highly welcome.

+## Documentation

+Browse the [documentation index](docs/README.md) for deployment guidance and project background.

 ## Installation

 Use the Rust and Node versions listed above, PostgreSQL 16, and Redis 8.4. `rust-toolchain.toml` and `.nvmrc` pin the language runtimes.
 E2E tests and artifact builds require Docker with Compose and Buildx.